 While the region of Amazonas has historically low deforestation rates, it faces several challenges in forest management.
 The region hosts several native communities(including Awajun, Aguaruna and Wampis) that depend on timber and non-timber forest resources, as well as the provision of ecosystem services to maintain their livelihoods.

-Amazonas has taken steps to improve the management of its forests through the creation of a Regional Environmental Authority and the implementation of a Regional Conservation System.
-However, there are pending challenges such as designing a jurisdictional forest conservation strategy, improving management for sustainable use of forest resources (especially indigenous community forests), and increasing funding to support these initiatives.
+Amazonas has taken steps to improve the management of its forests by creating a Regional Environmental Authority through Regional Ordinance No. 327- REGIONAL GOVERNMENT AMZONAS / CR, dated 17 May 2013, and implementing a Regional Conservation System adopted by Regional Ordinance No. 235 – REGIONAL GOVERNMENT AMAZONAS / CR, dated 05 June 20 09.
+However, there are pending challenges such as the design of a forest conservation strategy at the regional level, as well as improving management for the sustainable use of forest resources (especially forests in native communities), and increasing external financing through international cooperation to support these initiatives.

 Additional information can be found on the GCF Impact Platform.

 |Agriculture, Livestock, Hunting and Forestry||32.03|